weird2youandme/pass-the-pigs/README.md

 Player can shake and hold.
 This runs the randomizer but does not thorw the pigs.
 I added this for all the whiny people who think random is not random.
 Use it to burn a random number if it makes you feel in control.

 Logic and statistics found using web searches.
 Developed each individual pig probability based on 1000 rolls.
-I did not add pig out, this can be added, have a ball.
+I did not add Making Bacon, this can be added, have a ball.

 Enjoy